ApiLogicServer/Docs/docs/index.md

     * For systems providing update, logic automation is critical.
 It's nearly half the effort.
 The promise of Low Code *requires logic automation.*

-* Unlike basic GenAI, API Logic Server creates **complete microservices**, **including logic automation.**  You have working software.
+* Unlike basic GenAI, API Logic Server creates **complete microservices -- including logic automation.**  You have working software.
 With GenAI, you have a database.

 <details markdown>